Citation for this page in APA citation style. Close

 Now our Experience Recorder and Reproducer model of the mind shows how information about feelings (sometimes called "qualia") can "come to mind" without the "central" or "parallel distributed" processing of "computational" neuroscience.
 When a particular experience fires a network of neurons, Donald Hebb argued that these neurons get "wired together."
 Our ERR model expands the Hebbian hypothesis to include the idea that when a future experience resembles the original in some way, those neurons "wired together" will again fire together, reproducing that original experience, even several related experiences may come to mind, providing context for decisions on what to think/say/do next.

 The survival value of recalling related past experiences is obvious.
 Critically important is the recall of any emotions felt in the original experiences.
 If the wired together neurons include connections to basil ganglia, then the amygdala and hippocampus nuclei will re-produce the original pleasure or pain.
 As William James argued, all these experiences may produce a "blooming, buzzing, confusion."
-But knowledge of the consequences of past similar situations, and focusing on or giving attention to the one with the most positive outcome, provides the Jamesian model for making free choices that are morally responsible, consistent with the agent's beliefs, motives, and desires.
+But knowledge of the consequences of past similar situations, and focusing on or giving attention to the one with the most positive outcome, provides the Jamesian two-stage model for making free choices that are morally responsible, consistent with the agent's beliefs, motives, and desires.

 Normal | Teacher | Scholar